 To that end, Vodeno’s survey found that having the necessary licence and compliance expertise is set to play a more prominent role in the industry, as 58% of respondents said that BaaS providers offering a licence alongside their tech solution will shape the BaaS market in the years to come.

 The results of our survey indicate that businesses are calling out for greater regulatory expertise alongside the delivery of BaaS products – 28% of businesses that have already implemented BaaS products said they would like to see their provider moving to offer access to a banking licence.

-Of the respondents who have not implemented BaaS to date, 32% said they don’t know enough about BaaS, while 29% said there was a lack of understanding about the products available, and 27% cited compliance and security concerns as key barriers to adoption.
+Of the respondents who have not implemented BaaS services to date, 32% said they don’t know enough about BaaS and BaaS platforms, while 29% said there was a lack of understanding about the products available, and 27% cited compliance and security concerns as key barriers to adoption.

 Seamless embedded finance will be key

-For many brands and retailers, innovating the checkout experience is the end-goal, with BaaS products seamlessly integrated into their existing ecosystems to ensure an optimal customer journey.
+For many brands and retailers, innovating the checkout experience is the end-goal, with digital transformation and with BaaS (Banking-as-a-Service) products seamlessly integrated into their existing ecosystems to ensure an optimal customer journey.